 Few credit cards offer a better, more lucrative welcome offer bonus than the AAdvantage Aviator Red World Elite Mastercard.
-Just for opening the card, making a single purchase, and paying the $99 annual fee, you can earn 60,000 American Airlines AAdvantage miles (normally 50,000 miles).
+Just for opening the card, making a single purchase, and paying the $99 annual fee, you can earn 60,000 American Airlines AAdvantage miles.
 These are some of the easiest miles you will ever earn.

 Click Here to apply for the AAdvantage Aviator Red World Elite Mastercard (this is not an affiliate link)